 Family Law Attorney in Fort Myers

-Issues like divorce and child custody are complex, and the laws surrounding them are even more complex.
-If your family is in the midst of a dispute that involves family law, there are many laws of which you need to be aware.
-Fortunately, you don’t need to spend your time with your nose buried inside of a family law book.
-With the help of an aggressive Fort Myers family law attorney, you can get all the information you need to know about your legal issue.
+Family law cases like divorce and child custody are complicated and emotional.
+The Florida laws surrounding them are even more complex.
+If you are in the middle of a legal separation, divorce, or child custody dispute, then you may feel overwhelmed with all the workings of the court system.
+Fortunately, with the help of an aggressive Fort Myers, FL family law attorney, you can get all the information you need to know about your legal issue.

 Patrick McLain Law is ready to represent you.
-We’ll give you the information you need to know about your case and can represent you in all of your family law matters.
+We are knowledgeable, experienced, and ready to help you.
+We’ll give you the information you need to know about your case and can represent you in all of your family law matters in a confidential attorney-client relationship.

 What You Should Know About Divorce in Fort Myers

 In 2020, the divorce rate in Fort Myers was 16%.
-Therefore, it should come as no surprise that divorce is one of the most common family law issues in the city.
+Therefore, it should be no surprise that divorce is one of the city’s most common family law issues.
 Many couples struggle to deal with the end of their marriage.

 Whether you’re considering a divorce or you’ve already started the process, there are a few things you should know about Florida divorce laws.